dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 ## JavaScript API restricted to user gestures

+:::moniker range=">= aspnetcore-8.0"

+*This section only applies to interactive components with server-side rendering (SSR) in Blazor Web Apps.*

+:::moniker-end

+:::moniker range="< aspnetcore-8.0"

 *This section only applies to Blazor Server apps.*

+:::moniker-end

 Some browser JavaScript (JS) APIs can only be executed in the context of a user gesture, such as using the [`Fullscreen API` (MDN documentation)](https://developer.mozilla.org/docs/Web/API/Fullscreen_API).
-These APIs can't be called through the JS interop mechanism in Blazor Server apps because UI event handling is performed asynchronously and generally no longer in the context of the user gesture.
+These APIs can't be called through the JS interop mechanism in server-side apps because UI event handling is performed asynchronously and generally no longer in the context of the user gesture.
 The app must handle the UI event completely in JavaScript, so use `onclick` instead of Blazor's `@onclick` directive attribute.

 ## Invoke JavaScript functions without reading a returned value (`InvokeVoidAsync`)